 It seems as each summer passes there is an increase in the number of shark attacks being reported throughout the world.
 Some would believe this must mean there is an increase in the number of sharks attacking people in the water.
 Figuratively speaking, an increase in the population could result in an increase in attacks and more people to damage.
 Realistically, it means our shark attack reporting system has become more efficient.
+So how big are the risks of shark attacks when swimming?

 Your odds of being attacked by a shark in the water are quite small.
 More people are injured and killed on land while driving to and from the beach than by sharks in the water.
 Shark attack injuries are also less common than injuries afflicted on the beach, such as spinal cord damage, jellyfish stings, dehydration, and sunburn.
 More people require sutures as a result of sea shell lacerations on their feet than shark bites.